pahagon/otp-labs/README.md

 - Elixir Application with:
   - Libcluster Supervisor.
-  - Horde Subervisor and Registry.
+  - Horde Supervisor and Registry.
-  - NodeObserver in order to Horde Supervisor and Registry add and remove nodes from cluster.
+  - Node Observer.
+GenServer that make Horde Cluster update when node goes up or down.
 - Libcluster config:
   - You can choose libcluster strategy(gossip or local epmd) from environment var.
   - You can add more libcluster strategies.